 In this case, arbitration clearly has the advantage over litigation.
 The desire for privacy is the main reason I would recommend arbitration to clients.
 Litigation involves filing your case publicly with a court.
 With very limited exceptions, when you or your attorney appears in court, the proceeding is open to the public.
 This can be a problem, especially for a business that would prefer to keep its disputes out of the public eye.
 Arbitration, on the other hand, is a private process.
 Often, no one except the parties involved know about the dispute.
 This is one good reason why businesses sometimes prefer arbitration in their contracts.

-Many businesses seems to fear the potential giant awards that a jury may saddle them with if they opt for litigation.
+Many businesses seem to fear the potential giant awards that a jury may saddle them with if they opt for litigation.
 However, there have recently been some shockingly large arbitration awards against some very large companies.
 Unfortunately, with an unreasonably large arbitration award, a company has very little recourse to challenge the award.
 On the other hand, a large jury award may be reduced by a judge (based upon the size of past awards for similar conduct) and there is always the option to pursue an appeal.
 If you think you are protecting your business from potential giant awards by contractually agreeing to binding arbitration, you are mistaken.

 There are advantages and disadvantages to both litigation and arbitration.There are many individual factors your business should consider before agreeing to one forum over the other.
 In order to make the best decision, it is worth your time to consult with an experienced litigation/arbitration attorney.